restic/restic/doc/060_forget.rst

 .. code-block:: console

-   $ restic forget --tag foo,tag bar --keep-last 1
+   $ restic forget --tag foo,bar --keep-last 1

 All the ``--keep-*`` options above only count hours/days/weeks/months/years which have a snapshot, so those without a